FullByte/FullByte.github.io/docs/tech/hack/challenges/tryhackme.com/mrrobot.md

 wget $IP/fsocity.dic
 ```

-The file seems to be a password list but there are a lot of redunant entries.
+The file seems to be a password list but there are a lot of redundant entries.
 If we want to use this to brute-force login to the word-press admin portal we should remove all duplicate entries.
 We can use ```uniq``` for this but uniq expects a sorted list so we run the following:

 ```sh
 sort fsocity.dic | uniq > uniqfsocity.dic